Registrations

 IP challenges: disputes, deals and registrations

-Drawing of two people shaking hands over a table with documents.
+Black and white illustration of two people shaking hands over a table agreeing a deal

 Craft Your IP Deals